govau/service-manual/content/standard/13-encourage-use-of-the-digital-service/how.md

 - be increasing digital take-up; revising your targets and considering relevant performance metrics
 - have a plan of how to move users to the digital channel where possible, including a communications plan to promote the service
 - have agreed analytics/metrics for the volume of usage across channels
-- understand the full impact of retiring any potentially redundant services and channels.
+- understand the full impact of retiring any potentially redundant services and channels

 As you progress your service to [Live stage](/service-design-delivery-process/live-stage/) you will need to show: